Inspire Therapy for Obstructive Sleep Apnea in Children with Down Syndrome

 How Does Inspire Therapy Work?

-At bedtime, your child uses a remote to turn Inspire on, and in the morning, they turn it off.
-While they’re sleeping, Inspire sends gentle stimulation to the tongue to keep the airway open.
-This helps prevent breathing pauses and allows your child to sleep restfully.
-Inspire also has delayed “turn-on” and automatic “shut-off” features.
-These allow time for your child to fall asleep before the therapy turns on, and automatically turns the therapy off after a certain amount of time.
+The Inspire Sleep App and handheld remote allow users to control the Inspire implant and personalize therapy settings.
+The remote is used to turn Inspire on before sleep and off in the morning.
+While your child is sleeping, Inspire sends gentle stimulation to the tongue to help keep the airway open.
+This helps prevent breathing pauses and allows your child to sleep more restfully.
+Inspire also includes delayed “turn on” and automatic “shut off” features, giving your child time to fall asleep before therapy begins and automatically turning the therapy off after a set period of time.

 What Are the Benefits?